United Kingdom and weapons of mass destruction: Chemical weapons

 The UK was a signatory of the Hague Conventions (1899 and 1907) which outlawed the use of poison gas in warfare.
 However, during the First World War, in retaliation to the use of chlorine by Germany against British troops from April 1915 onwards, British forces deployed chlorine themselves for the first time during the Battle of Loos on 25 September 1915.
 By the end of the war, poison gas use had become widespread on both sides and by 1918 a quarter of artillery shells were filled with gas and Britain had produced around 25,400 tons of toxic chemicals.

-Britain used a range of poison gases, originally chlorine and later phosgene, diphosgene and mustard gas.
+As part of widespread chemical warfare in World War I, Britain used a range of poison gases, originally chlorine and later phosgene, diphosgene and mustard gas.
 They also used relatively small amounts of the irritant gases chloromethyl chloroformate, chloropicrin, bromacetone and ethyl iodoacetate.
 Gases were frequently mixed, for example white star was the name given to a mixture of equal volumes of chlorine and phosgene, the chlorine helping to spread the denser but more toxic phosgene.
 Despite the technical developments, chemical weapons suffered from diminishing effectiveness as the war progressed because of the protective equipment and training which the use engendered on both sides.
-See Use of poison gas in World War I.

-After the war, the Royal Air Force dropped mustard gas on Bolshevik troops in 1919, and Winston Churchill, secretary of state for war and air, suggested that the RAF use it in Iraq in 1920 during a major revolt there.
+After the war, British forces reportedly used adamsite against Bolshevik troops in 1919, and Winston Churchill, secretary of state for war and air, suggested that the RAF use it in Iraq in 1920 during a major revolt there.
 Historians are divided as to whether or not gas was in fact used.